Happy New Year, my fellow freelance bloggers! I hope you had a fun and productive 2017. Now, let’s talk about blog goals for 2018.

-It’s so important to have freelance writing goals.
+Let me start by saying that it’s so important to have freelance blogging goals for 2018 in place.
 I started my biz eight months ago now, and I’ve evolved so much since then in terms of both the theory and practice.
-I still have a long way to go and a lot that I’m aiming for, but I’m definitely in a much better place now than I was originally.
+I still have a long way to go and a lot that I’m aiming for, but I’m definitely in a much better place now than I was to start with.

-With the help of my peers, and the freelance writing community, I’ve managed to create and maintain a sustainable business which I look forward to developing even further this year.
+With the help of my loved ones and the freelance blogging community, I’ve managed to create and maintain a sustainable business which I look forward to developing even further this year.

-That being said – here are some important goals to set for your freelance writing business in 2018, whether you’re a newbie or an expert, based on my own business analysis.
+That being said, here are some important blog goals for 2018 that you should set for your business, whether you’re a newbie or an expert freelance blogger.

-Granted, you’ve probably already started pitching in 2017, whether this is cold pitching, warm pitching, or applying to jobs through freelance writing job boards and marketplaces.
+Granted, you’ve probably already started pitching in 2017, whether this is cold pitching, warm pitching, or applying to jobs through freelance blogging job boards and marketplaces.

-Just like your freelance writing business, your pitch will grow and adapt over time, based on what’s working and what clearly isn’t.
+Just like your freelance blogging business, your pitch will grow and adapt over time based on what’s working and what clearly isn’t.
 Take your time to research what exactly it is that makes a good pitch, incorporate these findings into your own pitch and then away you go, sailor.

 (If you’re really struggling and need some help perfecting your pitch, Elise Dopson offers an amazing course called “Email Templates for Freelancers”.
 In this course, Elise caters for every possible problem that you could come across as a freelance writer whereby you need to communicate with your client efficiently and effectively.
 There is also a blurb above each template explaining the situation where you’d need to use the template which is extremely handy.
 You can enrol here.)

-One of the most difficult things about being a freelance writer in the early stages is making the jump from being a novice who makes a few bucks every now and again on marketplaces such as Upwork, to a professional writer who can consistently add value to moderately-sized businesses.
+Blog goals for 2018 101, right?
+I’d say one of the most difficult things about being a freelance blogger in the early stages is making the jump from being a novice who makes a few bucks every now and again on marketplaces, such as Upwork, to a professional blogger who can consistently add value to moderately-sized businesses.

-The majority of my time is spent writing, as that’s how I earn money – and gal’s got to make a living, yo!
-That’s why one of my core goals in 2018 is to make sure I get into more of a routine with my marketing efforts.
+The majority of my time is spent blogging as that’s how I earn money – and gal’s got to make a living!
+That’s why one of my core blog goals in 2018 is to make sure I get into more of a routine with my marketing efforts.

-The best way to market yourself as a freelance writer?
+The best way to market yourself as a freelance blogger?
 I’ll let you in on a little secret – it’s not way, it’s ways.
 Plural.

-I’m going to dedicate an entire blog post on this subject in the near future.
-But for now, I must emphasise that branding is everything.
-Well, maybe not everything – but it sure does help you in your quest to achieve freelance writing success.
+Even though it seems insignificant at first in comparison to the fundamentals, I must emphasise that branding is everything.
+Well, maybe not everything – but it sure does help you in your quest to achieve freelance blogging success.